KiltedCode/khandaria-campaign/sessions/2023/2023-10-19-fantasy-triangulation.md

 have a map of Ur'gench
 re-enter the city
-sent `Lucy` to go talk to `Guros` about what found
+sent `Lucy` to go talk to `Gurrus` about what found
 guards not going to necessarily listen to her, not as recognized
 wants to try and slip in as mouse
 slips in
-well lit hallway, see two guards at a door a couple doors down from `Guros`' office
+well lit hallway, see two guards at a door a couple doors down from `Gurrus`' office
 go along beams, slip through gap at top
-`Guros` is asleep
+`Gurrus` is asleep
-becomes human, tries to gently wake `Guros`
+becomes human, tries to gently wake `Gurrus`
 heavy sleeper
 holds  his nose closed, wakes up with a scream
-guards rushes in, `Guros` grabs a sword
+guards rushes in, `Gurrus` grabs a sword
 `Lucy` says `Pylia` wanted to get you
 says something about triangulation, found border, to try and find artifact
 asks for a moments
 guard glares and asks how got in there
 says sneaky, that's why you hired me
-guard tells her that she's lucky `Guros` vouches for you
+guard tells her that she's lucky `Gurrus` vouches for you
 after comes out explains the border and going to come back to meet here
 says near house makes sense, they're trouble magnets
 says already short on sleep, talk to `Pellum` as night leutenant to handle
-`Pellum` is curious how she talked to `Guros`, said he was up for 20 straight hours
+`Pellum` is curious how she talked to `Gurrus`, said he was up for 20 straight hours
 `Lucy` fills `Pellum` in
 `Pellum` said he didn't think to look for edge
 thought it was just a curse on the city